 Did the MTW PHA provide a LAMP in the appendix?

-If the MTW PHA has provided a LAMP in the appendix, please provide an update on implementation of the LAMP.
+If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
 Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that the MTW PHA did not make any changes in the Plan Year.